“The Alliance will provide a forum for enabling us to better understand the benefits and potential issues of IoT, such as privacy and cyber security.”

--Digital New Zealanders
+-Digital sector -Digital business-Digital New Zealanders

--Privacy and security
+-Connectivity-Privacy and security

 “The digital economy is a key focus of the Government’s Business Growth Agenda.
 This report sets out how the Government is partnering with New Zealand’s digital sector, with other sectors of the economy and the wider digital community, to enable New Zealand to become a leading digital nation.”